Comecacahuates/dynamodb-crud-builder/README.md

 This library helps you to create DynamoDB operations without dealing with expressions, expression attribute values or expression attribute names.
-It does not perform any data type validations or mapping, but it could be used as a base to build more complex tools like an ORM.
+It does not perform any data type validations or mapping, but it could be used to build more complex tools like an ORM.

-## Usage
+## Expressions

 ### Document paths